-Sometimes gardening terms can be a little difficult to understand and interpret.
-This article will help give you a comprehensive understanding of what exactly agricultural hardiness zones or gardening zones are and how to utilize this information to make your garden flourish.
+This article will help give you a comprehensive understanding of what exactly gardening zones or agricultural hardiness zones are and how to utilize this information to make your garden flourish.

 Agricultural Hardiness Zones And Gardening Zones